rdonosob1/Credit_Risk_Analysis/README.md

 #### Easy Ensemble Classifying
 Finally, we tried to use ensemble classifiers Easy Ensemble Classifying in order to find a better result for the model to use.
 In this section we use BalancedRandomForestClassifier algorithm and Easy Ensemble Classifier where we obtained the following results:

-•	BalanceRandomFOrest Classifier: Accuracy Score: 67.2%, avg precision 100% and avg recall
+  - BalanceRandomForest Classifier: Accuracy Score: 67.2%, avg precision 100% and avg recall

-•	Easy Ensemble Classifier: This last results show an important improvement comparing to the previous ones where we can see that this model is very reliable with an accuracy score of 92.5%.
+  - Easy Ensemble Classifier: This last results show an important improvement comparing to the previous ones where we can see that this model is very reliable with an accuracy score of 92.5%.
 Likewise the avg precision is 100% and the recall rate is 94%.

 After running these 6 different algorithms, the model that I would recommend to use for predicting high risk loans is the Easy Ensemble Classifying model.